flenniken/statictea/docs/readjson.md

 # readJsonString

-Read a json string and return the variables in a dictionary value.
+Read a json string and return the parsed data in a value object or return a warning.

 ```nim
 proc readJsonString(content: string): ValueOr